brianhyun/solace-assignment/DISCUSSION.md

 - [X] Convert years of experience to string for comparison with searchTerm
 - [X] Search doesn't work for specialties and phone numbers
 - [X] Each child in a list is rendered with the same key
+- [X] Add .env to gitignore and remove from version control